tcellerier/smart-home-frontend/README.md

-# frontend-home-automation
+# smart-home-frontend

 ## Description
-* Provide a front end dashboard for home automation, based on:
+* Provide a front end dashboard for a smart home, based on:
   * Domoticz server
   * jdigiclock
   * Meteofrance pluie à 1 heure